 Makes sure that you provide them with the same information, so they can all work on the same basis:

 Tell them how you’d want your holiday pay shown.
 If one calculation shows your holiday pay accrued and the other as not, the take-home pay may differ significantly.

 Will you want to claim expenses?
 If yes, give all of them the same estimate or tell them you are not claiming.
 The danger here is that they may include an “estimated” or “assumed” amount, which can make the results unrealistic.
 Also, depending on SDC, you may not even qualify for claiming expenses.

 Another area that’s worth paying attention to is pension contributions.
 Because you can opt out some umbrella companies will provide an illustration without deductions to show an increased take-home pay.
 An honest provider will make an effort to provide you with a calculation with and without pension deductions.

 Do your research

-Once you narrowed your list down to two or three providers, don’t be afraid to do more research.
+Don’t be afraid to do more research once you narrow your list to two or three providers.
 We have an article on what to look out for when choosing an umbrella provider, but here are the main areas of importance if you are in a hurry: